mrhunsaker/Graph_Digitizer_Java_Implementation/graph-digitizer-java/README.md

 Select a dataset and click "Auto Trace".
 The algorithm scans columns and selects pixels matching the dataset color.

+Note: Auto Trace is guarded by a runtime feature flag.
+If the Auto Trace controls are disabled, enable them via the menu: **Actions -> Enable Auto Trace**.
+The toggle updates the toolbar button and menu item immediately without restarting the app.
+This allows you to safely keep the unfinished Auto Trace implementation hidden until you're ready to use it.

 ### 5. Save Your Work

 - **Save JSON**: Full project with metadata and all datasets